Table of Contents

 Maternity Leave

-45 days before birth and 410 days total
+Employees are entitled to 45 paid days leave before birth - 410 days in total for each child.

 Paternity Leave